zhiyuwang0911/Scipt_Gaussian_VASP_ORCA/README.md

-Here is the code for the scipt which use for post_analysis in gaussian16
+Here is the code for the scipt which use for post_analysis in gaussian16, Orca and VASP